Hugh J. Anderson

-Hugh Johnston Anderson (May 10, 1801 – May 31, 1881) was member of the United States Congress from Maine and served as the 20th Governor of Maine.
+Hugh Johnston Anderson (May 10, 1801 – May 31, 1881) was an American politician.
+He was a member of the United States Congress from Maine and served as the 20th governor of Maine.

 Early life

 Hugh J. Anderson was born in Wiscasset (in modern-day Maine, then a part of Massachusetts) on May 10, 1801.
 He attended the local schools, moved to Belfast, Maine in 1815, and was employed as a clerk in his uncle's mercantile business.

 Political career

 In 1827 Anderson was elected clerk of courts for Waldo County.
 A Democrat, Anderson was elected to the Twenty-fifth and Twenty-sixth Congresses, serving from March 4, 1837 to March 3, 1841.
 He was not a candidate for reelection to the Twenty-seventh Congress in 1840.
 From 1844 to 1847 Anderson was the Governor of Maine.
 He was a candidate for U.S. Senator in 1847 but subsequently withdrew and moved to Washington D.C., where he served as commissioner of customs in the United States Treasury Department 1853-1858; appointed head of the commission to reorganize and adjust the affairs of the United States Mint at San Francisco, Calif., in 1857; returned to Washington 1859.
 Sixth Auditor of the Treasury 1866-1869; retired from public life in 1880 and returned to Portland, Maine where he died May 31, 1881.